Milk caps (game)

-Milk caps is a children's game played with flat circular cardboard milk caps.
+Milk caps is a children’s game played with small flat circular discs, originally the cardboard caps from milk bottles.
 Players make a stack of these caps, and take turns to drop a heavier "slammer" object onto it, causing the stack to be disrupted.

 Each player keeps any face-up caps and is to restack the face-down caps, repeating the process until none land face-down, at which point the player who collected the most caps wins the game.

 The game is also known as Pogs, under which name it was sold commercially in the 1990s.
 The name originates from POG, a brand of juice made from passionfruit, orange, and guava; the use of the juice's caps to play the game preceded the game's commercialization.

 History

 Men'uchi from the Edo period were made from clay.
 They were converted into paper format (menko) during the Meiji period.

 The game of milk caps possibly originated in Maui, Hawaii, during the 1920s or 1930s; it may also have origins in Menko, a Japanese card game very similar to milk caps, which has been in existence since the 17th century, during the Edo period.
 The game of milk caps was played on the Hawaiian island of Maui as early as 1927.
 There are cap collectors that have caps dating back to the 1940s and 1950s.

 After new packaging made cardboard milk caps obsolete in the 1950s, manufacturers such as Haleakala Dairy and Orchards Hawaii occasionally distributed the caps as promotional items.
 When Haleakala used the caps to successfully promote the 1971 introduction of their fruit drink Pog, it led to a surge in similar promotions and milk cap collecting.
 In 1991, Haleakala expanded to the more populated Oʻahu island, which led to a revival of the game.
 With this revival, the Pog name began being used generically for the game.

 The 1990s revival is credited to Blossom Galbiso, a teacher and guidance counselor who taught at Waialua Elementary School in Oʻahu.
 In 1991, Galbiso introduced the game she had played as a girl to a new generation of students, incorporating milk caps into her fifth grade curriculum as a way of teaching math and as a non-violent alternative to other popular schoolyard games, such as dodgeball.
 The game spread from Oʻahu's North Shore, and by early 1992, Stanpac Inc., a Canadian packaging company that had been manufacturing the milk caps distributed by Haleakala Dairy on Maui (the same caps that were collected by Galbiso for her class), was printing millions of milk caps every week for shipment to the Hawaiian island chain.
 The game spread to the mainland, first surfacing in California, Texas, Oregon, and Washington before spreading to the rest of the country.
 By 1993, the previously obscure game of milk caps, which had almost been forgotten, was played throughout the world.